tris-code/index/README.md

 ### Requirements

-Everything should work with our [docker image](https://github.com/tris-foundation/docker).
+At the moment all the modules should work with Xcode 10 / Swift 4.2.<br>
+You can also use our [docker image](https://github.com/tris-foundation/docker).<br>

 ## What do we have